 - Personal injury lawsuits must be filed within three years from the date of the accident.

 - Wrongful death claims must be filed within three years from the date of death.

 Although the statutes of limitations do allow victims time to pursue a claim after a serious motor vehicle accident, it is important that you speak with an attorney as soon as possible after a crash.
 Building a strong claim for compensation takes time, and evidence can fade if it is not collected quickly.
-The sooner you contact an experienced Carolina car accident lawyer, the better.
+The sooner you contact an experienced South Carolina car accident lawyer, the better.

-Common Causes of Car Accidents in North and South Carolina
+Common Causes of South Carolina Automobile Accidents

-Our trusted auto accident attorneys have successfully handled numerous cases over the years.** Unfortunately, we have seen all types of reckless and careless driving on the roads in North and South Carolina.
+Our trusted auto accident attorneys have successfully handled numerous cases over the years.* Unfortunately, we have seen all types of reckless and careless driving on the roads in South Carolina.
 Some of the common causes of devastating auto accidents include:

-No matter what type of accident led to your injuries, our legal team is here to help.
+No matter what types of accident led to your injuries, our legal team is here to help.
 We have the knowledge and the resources to investigate your claim and prove who should be held liable.